How to Raise Your DUPR Rating: A Tactical Guide

 The key tactical insights:

-For more on how DUPR works, check out our complete DUPR rating guide.
-To see how you stack up against your age group, see our DUPR by age breakdown.
+For more details on how DUPR works, visit our full DUPR rating guide.
+To see where you rank compared to others in your age group, check out our DUPR by age group breakdown.